Franchise Tax Overview

 This publication applies to reports originally due on or after Jan.
 1, 2008, unless otherwise noted.

 The Texas franchise tax is imposed on each taxable entity formed in Texas or doing business in Texas.
-The tax is based on an entity's taxable margin.
-Certain small businesses may be eligible to file a No Tax Due Report, and an EZ filing option is available for those with $10 million or less in total revenue.
+The tax is based on a taxable entity’s margin.
+Certain small businesses may be eligible to file a No Tax Due Report, and an EZ filing option is available for those with $10 million or less in annual total revenue.

 Entities Subject to Tax